 However, if you are happy to sacrifice the complimentary free stopover on a roundtrip ticket, you can book your trip as two one-way awards for added flexibility, i.e. booking your departure on one award and your return on a separate award, so you can make changes to the return segment (or the whole itinerary) for $20 USD.

 Note that Lufthansa First Class is not available until it is within 14 days of the date you are travelling, which means that if you are booking a First Class award further in advance than that, you won’t be able to reserve First Class on Lufthansa.
 This is where booking one-ways makes sense, due to flexibility.

 Another big downside is that you will also be slugged fuel surcharges by KrisFlyer when redeeming miles for travel on a combination of Singapore Airlines and partner flights, whereas fuel surcharges are no longer payable on travel exclusively on Singapore Airlines.

 How to piece together your trip

-You will need to search for availability on the Singapore Airlines flights through the KrisFlyer website and on its partner airlines through United.
+For booking via phone, you will need to search for availability on the Singapore Airlines flights through the KrisFlyer website and on its partner airlines through United.
 Read our guide to searching for award space first to get the basics down-pat.